-DORF is building a village of artists, advocates, and innovators.
+Building a village of artists, advocates, and innovators.

 DORF was founded with a mission to build a village of artists, advocates, and innovators.
-DORF’s values of openness, intention, expression, and community have guided its programming, which includes exhibitions that tackle social justice, amplify marginalized voices, and foster meaningful dialogues.
+DORF’s values of openness, intention, expression, and community have guided its programming, which includes exhibitions that promote social justice, amplify marginalized voices, and foster meaningful dialogues.

 218 South Lamar Blvd.